Table of contents

 Theres a lot to do in this park that we didn’t get to.
 But what we did do/learn was really cool and left me wanting more.
 Capitol Reef is in the heart of the red rocks and offers beautiful, unique landscapes while holding a lot of Native American and pioneer history.
 The park is a giant water pocket fold (basically a wrinkle in the earth where the ground dips down).
 Throughout the park runs the Fremont river, which made this an ideal destination for pioneers.
 Eventually becoming populated enough to become a town known as Fruita.
 The really cool thing about this all, is that some of the houses are still standing, along with the fruit orchards planted by the pioneers themselves.

 This trail is an easy 1mile hike through the canyons.
 Though short, this hike is so cool and totally worth it.
 On the trail you’ll come across graffiti from the 1800’s where citizens of the town of Fruita and traveling pioneers carved their names on a great rock wall.
 It makes you feel a somewhat connection to the people of the past.
 How, they were really here and they were people like you and I (different lifestyles of course).
 This may have been their “hangout” spot in town, just like every other town acquires a hangout.
-Another cool thing on this trail is the wire that runs along it, believed to be one of the first telephone lines in the states.
+Another cool thing on this trail is the wire that runs along it.
+It’s said to be one of the first telephone lines in the states.

 Theres numerous hiking trails, canyoneering, and rock climbing featured in this park.
 As mentioned, we didn’t get to do much hiking this time around, but again, what we did do was awesome.
 We hopped on the Hickman Bridge Trail which is a pretty relaxing hike, but when that desert sun wants to join the fun it feels 10x more strenuous.
 The views along this hike are continuously scenic and I remember there being this mini red rock cave.
 Once getting to Hickman Bridge I was so happy, its always cool seeing a new arch.
-Plus, it was so hot and I was totally worked.
+Plus, it was a scorcher and I was exhausted.
 I imagined the pioneers traveling through this desert sun with absolutely no outlet and no choice but to keep pushing on.

 Camping under the Milky Way

 We didn’t camp in Capitol Reef, but we did a little ways outside of the park.
 Billy wanted to make way to this campsite he had stayed at while riding his bicycle cross country, Hite Marina Campground.
 We took Utah Route 95 to Hite Overlook, a breathtaking view where you can see the Colorado River and Lake Powell.
-From the site, Billy pointed out our campsite which was basically right on the river (sweeeet).
+From this site, Billy pointed out our campsite which was basically right on the river (sweeeet).

-We made our way down to the campsite and it was pretty deserted (haha, pun intended) and secluded.
+We made our way down to the campsite, it was pretty deserted (haha, pun intended) and secluded.
 There was this couple that came later in the evening from Colorado that we befriended and had a great time with.
 Billy went to take a group picture of us and unintentionally got the whole Milky Way above our heads.
 We all looked up and fell silent for a moment, it was incredible.
 The stars and space has fascinated me my whole life, I can gaze for hours on end, and be completely content.
 The Northern Lights are at the top of my bucket list.
 Some of Utahs national parks actually hold stargazing events.
 I personally find it more special when you seek out the stars yourself in a secluded, quiet spot.

 Bryce Canyon, though this park is the smallest of Utahs national parks, it’s just as special and unique.
 This park is where the desert and green forest form a family, which I found intriguing and super cool.
 Billy and I weren’t expecting a hybrid scenery so it was an unexpected treat.
-The park is made up of arches, pine trees (making up the Ponderosa forest), and closely packed hoodoo’s.
+The park is made up of arches, pine trees (which make up the Ponderosa forest), and closely packed hoodoo’s.
 What the heck are hoodoo’s?
 Hoodoo’s are rock formations caused by weather and erosion over millions of years.
-Bryce Canyon is said to go through nearly 200 freeze and thaw cycles each year (wowza), causing the limestone formations that stand today.
+Bryce Canyon is said to go through nearly 200 freeze and thaw cycles every year (wowza), causing the limestone formations that stand today.
 I wouldn’t be surprised if the pine trees are a result of the two extreme weather conditions clashing.

 This site offered us one of the most beautiful views of the park.
 During the day, the colors were marvelous, but at sunset, the colors exploded.
 A variety of purple, orange, red, green, and white, all worked together to bring the limestone hoodoo’s to life.
-The rock structures come together to form “The Silent City”, which is said to be the frozen souls of the native American tribes that once called this land their home.
+The rock structures come together to form “The Silent City”, which is said to be the frozen souls of the native American tribes that call this land their home.
 Though I can see why they say that, I still had my own perspective of the view.
 To me, the rock structures reminded me of an under water city made of castles, or even a sand castle city.
 Mother natures artistic detail really shines through here.

 Ponderosa Point and the Natural Bridge